mlte-team/a2it/framework/1_SDMT.md

 - Objective: Measure the inference throughput of a trained model.
 - Metric: The number of inference requests completed in one second.
 This metric is relative.
 - Rationale: For some applications, service throughput is a more important metric than service latency.
 In such cases, we may be unconcerned with the latency of inference requests to the model and more concerned with its throughput.
 - Implementation: Measure the throughput of the model by providing it with a stream of many inference requests, computing the time required to complete all of these requests, and dividing the number of completed requests by this duration.
-The measurement procedure will vary based on the
+The measurement procedure will vary based on the development environment.

 Measure the throughput of model inference with the `mlte` package.